 - Overall build quality and materials used

-- Are the ear cups over-ear or on-ear
+- Are the cups open-back or closed-back

 - Is the pair foldable